chee/subs/README.md

 # subsock

-Run a program in all subdirectories.
+Run a command simultaneously in every subdirectory, and manage with a socket.

 ```
 Usage: target/debug/subsock [options] PROGRAM [root_dir]